 Why is my guppy at the top but not gasping?

-Guppies are naturally surface-oriented fish, so occasional top swimming is often completely normal.
-If the fish is active, eating normally, and not breathing rapidly, there is usually no reason to worry.
+Guppies are naturally surface-oriented, so occasional top swimming is often completely normal if the fish is active, eating, and not breathing rapidly.

 Why are my guppies sleeping at the top of the tank?

-Many guppies rest near the surface at night while sleeping.
-Fish sleep differently from humans and still gently move and breathe during their resting state.
+Many guppies rest near the surface at night.
+Fish sleep differently from humans and still breathe and drift gently during this resting state.

 Why are my new guppies staying at the top?

-New guppies may stay near the surface because of transport stress or adjustment to a new aquarium.
-This behavior often improves within a few days.
+New guppies often surface more while adjusting to transport stress and a new tank.
+This usually improves within a few days.

 Why is my baby guppy staying at the top?

-Baby guppies often stay near the upper levels of the tank where oxygen levels are slightly higher and food is easier to find.
+Fry often stay near the upper levels where oxygen is slightly higher and food is easier to find.

-Why are my guppies at the top after a water change?
+Why are my guppies staying in one spot at the top?